Ataxia123/Notes/Research Communities/obsidian-hub-main/03 - Showcases & Templates/Templates/TTRPG notes/Button Action & Trait Templates.md

 These are mini templates utilized by the [[DnD Character Sheet]] Template to easily add multiple traits/actions with formatting already in place.

-These use the [[buttons]] plugin to insert the template using `^button-name` on other templates.
-I usually have 1 note with a whole list of button codeblock to point to for my other templates that use [[buttons]].
+These use the [[Research Communities/obsidian-hub-main/02 - Community Expansions/02.05 All Community Expansions/Plugins/buttons]] plugin to insert the template using `^button-name` on other templates.
+I usually have 1 note with a whole list of button codeblock to point to for my other templates that use [[Research Communities/obsidian-hub-main/02 - Community Expansions/02.05 All Community Expansions/Plugins/buttons]].

 %% Paste your template below %%